SoftwareEngineeringToolDemos/ICSE-2014-SEWordSim/README.md

 ***

-This repository is contains information related to the tool SEWordSim.
+This repository contains information related to the tool SEWordSim.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?doid=2591062.2591071).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page](http://goo.gl/BVEAs8)